Scrapbook and Bloggish Musings 1

 Fine art painting involves limited vocabularies, with each offshoot in style being its own limited vocabulary.
 When viewed with a wide lens, these restrictions are necessary since fine arts artists, in each category of interest, are more alike than different in terms of their entry level skill.
 It is a given style that sets the limits, which most painters work within comfortably.
 When individuals are attracted to the same pursuit, the jumping-on-point cannot be too steep.

-Although Dali experimented with styles invented by others, he was a world-building machine.
+As naïve as it sounds, I placed “originality” as the highest good—and the one place were I had it in spades was in comics.
+This makes my paintings (and especially my drawings) practically unique.
+I claim Salvador Dali as a primary influence in my early development, though it was more in his world-building than in either his style or his subject matter where inspiration was provided.
 The world of fine art of his time was more receptive to his vivid, one-of-a-kind imagination, but this door has closed in subsequent decades.
-Fine art no longer returns his admiration; and so my imagination-based art is viewed with the same disinterest.
 A nontraditional imagination is not counted as a virtue in fine arts because it is a virtue available to too few.

 Finding Collectors for My Work: To date I do not sell many works.
 I plan to change this dynamic once I retire, but I will still be a reluctant seller.
 An artist’s artworks are like his children, and so he should be picky about where they go.
 My artwork is highly involved.
 The paintings in my possession number less than fifty, so it is not like I am churning them out.
 My pricing will not be unreasonable, but it will also not be unserious.